ARPACK

 and MATLAB to provide this functionality.

 Reverse Communication Interface

 A powerful matrix-free feature of ARPACK is its ability to use any matrix storage format.
 This is possible because it doesn't operate on the matrices directly, but instead when a matrix operation is required it returns control to the calling program with a flag indicating what operation is required.
 The calling program must then perform the operation and call the ARPACK routine again to continue.
 The operations are typically matrix-vector products, and solving linear systems.

 Fork

-Due to stalled upstream development, ARPAСK has been forked into ARPACK-NG, as a form of a collaborative effort of the various groups that rely on ARPACK.
+Due to stalled upstream development, ARPACK has been forked into ARPACK-NG, as a form of a collaborative effort of the various groups that rely on ARPACK.

+Similarly, SciPy project, since version 1.17.0, includes a C-translated variant of the original Fortran 77 code.
+Among the differences, this variant is thread-safe and also allows the users to set the seed for the randomized parts, and hence, allow for deterministic output.
+Due to these changes, the programming interface is slightly modified, and thus, the SciPy project renamed the codebase to "Arnaud" to distinguish its fork from the original ARPACK.